 The Dedication and Blessing of the Church took place on April 27,1984 with the Most Reverend Bishop Paul J. O’ Byrne officiating.

 In 1985 Fr.
 J.W.
 Brown left St. Paul’s in Airdrie and Fr.
 Ian McRae took his place until 1992 when he retired.
 Fr.
 Larry Chuvanquang arrived in July of that same year and remained until Fr.
-Frank Feldmann, S.A.C. came from Swan River, Manitoba on August 23,1993 and remained with us as our Pastor till July 31, 2008.
-Fr.
-Andrew Y. Pyon was our Pastor from August 1, 2008 to July 31, 2014.
+Frank Feldmann, S.A.C. came from Swan River, Manitoba on August 23,1993.

 St. Agnes in Carstairs became a Mission of St. Paul’s from 2004 till August 1, 2014 when Fr.
 Thomas F. Vadassery became the Pastor at St. Agnes.

 Fr.
-Andrew Y. Pyon was followed by Fr.
+Andrew Y. Pyon was our Pastor from August 1, 2008 to July 31, 2014 and was followed by Fr.
 Domingo Bongalos, OFM.
 Conv. on August 1, 2014.
 Fr.
-Domingo was joined by Fr.
+Domingo Bongalos was joined by Fr.
 Julian D. Studden on August 1, 2018 as our Associate Pastor and from August 2019 as our Administrator while Fr.
 Domingo was on leave.
 Both served our Parish till July 31, 2020.

 On August 1, 2020.
 Fr.
 Robert Dielissen became our Pastor.